 That total becomes your subscore for each individual game.
 These subscores are then ranked, and the five best (including ALL ties) are awarded points.
 Perfect predictions are awarded 10 points.
 If the highest subscore for a particular game is not a perfect prediction, it is awarded 5 points.
 Points then follow in descending order, so that all of the second best predictions get 4 points, the third best all get 3 points, and so on.

-NEW RULE: 1 point will be given for 4 correct prediction winners in a week.
-2 points will be given for 6 correct prediction winners in a week.
+NEW RULE: 2 points will be given for 4 correct prediction winners in a week.
+3 points will be given for 6 correct prediction winners in a week.
 My opinion, it will inflate the point totals a bit, but won't do much to drastically change the game from the past few seasons.
 At least it gives people some reward for predicting game winners despite inaccurace prediction scores.